pavelexpertov/fastbook/README.md

 conda install -n fastbook jupyter conda run -n fasbook pip install graphviz
 ```
-Why this set of lines then executing a one liner?
+Why executing this set of lines than running a one liner?
 Basically:
 - Installing an older version of `fastai` whilst installing newest
   `pytorch` produces a runtime error that a particular function
   doesn't exist.
 Thus, forcing to install the latest `fastai` library.